ACCC campus

 If you reported Additional Information for State Aid, you will be mailed a New Jersey Student Eligibility Notice (SEN) within several weeks of filing your FAFSA notifying you of your eligibility for the Tuition Aid Grant (TAG).

-Upon receipt of your FAFSA and completion of Federal Verification (if applicable) & resolution of any eligibility requirements, the Atlantic Cape Community College Financial Aid office will post your award letter on Self Service (formerly WebAdvisor).
+Upon receipt of your FAFSA and completion of Federal Verification (if applicable) & resolution of any eligibility requirements, the Atlantic Cape Community College Financial Aid office will post your award letter on Self Service.

 Verification